wofsauge/IsaacDocs/beta/docs/Level.md

 ### LeaveDoor {: aria-label='Variables' }
 #### int LeaveDoor  {: .copyable aria-label='Variables' }

     This value defines on which doorslot you are positioned after the transition.
 You will always end up at the oposite side of the door specified.
 Example: LeaveDoor=1 (Up0) will position you at Doorslot Down0 (Logic: Doorslot+2)

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     if level.LeaveDoor is set to anything other than -1, the function will transition based on the room you are currently in.
 ___